idrinth-api-bench/issues/.github/PULL_REQUEST_TEMPLATE/full.md

 - [ ] the change has been given a reason in the overview
 - [ ] the change text is reasonable short

-## CLI

-- [ ] the change works with both supported node versions
-- [ ] the default behaviour did not change
-- [ ] shared code has been extracted in a different file

 ## Desktop

 - [ ] the change can be packaged